-The Superintendent or designee shall maintain records of all UCP complaints and the investigations of those complaints.
+The Superintendent or designee shall maintain records of all UCP complaints and the investigations of those complaints including steps taken during the investigation and all information required for compliance with 5 CCR 4631 and 4633.
 All such records shall be destroyed in accordance with applicable state law and district policy.